sri-geospace/atmosense-abcgan/README.md

 make html
 ```

-generate source files using api-doc (see https://www.sphinx-doc.org/en/master/man/sphinx-apidoc.html for details) and return to docs root
+The API source files are generated using [api-doc](https://www.sphinx-doc.org/en/master/man/sphinx-apidoc.html):
 ```cmd
 sphinx-apidoc -o . ../src/abcgan
 ```
-note that .rst files are generated from the installed module not the source tree; to reference local changes make sure the installation is performed with pip install -e .
+Note that .rst files are generated from the installed module not the source tree; to reference local changes make sure the installation is performed with pip install -e .

-add the lines to conf.py if not there already
+Add the lines to conf.py if not there already:
 ```cmd
 .. toctree::
    :maxdepth: 2